Atlanta Pedestrian Accident Attorney

 More people are walking and driving in Atlanta now than before, and pedestrians and drivers alike are spending more time with eyes and concentration on their cellphones instead of the road and traffic patterns around them.
 Atlanta roads and city streets were designed and built to move traffic faster and more efficiently, which is great for congested motor traffic, but not so great for pedestrians trying to get across the street.

-	If you or a loved one has been hurt in a pedestrian accident in Atlanta, the attorneys at the Durham Law Group can help you hold the negligent driver accountable while recovering a significant amount of compensation to help you deal with your medical expenses, loss of income, pain and suffering, and other damages that result from the crash.
+If you or a loved one has been involved in an accident, call the best pedestrian accident lawyer Atlanta has to offer, contact Durham Law Group to help you hold the negligent driver accountable while recovering a significant amount of compensation to help you deal with your medical expenses, loss of income, pain and suffering, and other damages that result from the crash.
 Our Atlanta pedestrian accident attorneys have years of experience helping people harmed by the negligence of another in every type of Atlanta automobile accident.
 Call us for a free consultation to discuss your claim.

 Georgia Pedestrian Safety Laws

 Pedestrians have the right of way at marked crosswalks.
 Drivers are required to stop for pedestrians in crosswalks and stay stopped until the pedestrian is safely passed.
 Specifically, drivers must stop when the pedestrian is in the crosswalk or entering the crosswalk (from either direction) on the same side of the road as the driver, and the driver must stay stopped until the pedestrian has crossed over to the other half of the roadway or exited the street on the driver’s side.

 Pedestrians, for their part, should not suddenly leave the curb or dart out into the street into the path of an oncoming vehicle when it would be impractical to expect the driver to be able to yield in time.